cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework-part-3/index.md

 * `matlab_00_common.m` which is common resource file
 * `model_loadDataset.m` which creates a MAT file that includes information of EEG datasets
 * **Makefile** with instructions to create `model_loadDataset.mat`

+Tracking multiple target files from a single source file is strongly discouraged when using **Make**.
+Instead, a proxy file representing the target files has several advantages.

+In the next section we will load 141 scalp EEG tracings and convert the data from 2-second regular epochs to continuous data.
+Rather than having 141 target files representing each conversion, it is much more efficient to generate a single file which confirms the code was a success.

+A spreadsheet representing the path to each continuous file would be ideal, for example, if the conversion was successful.
+On the other hand if the process was unsuccessful, no file should be produced which tells **Make** something is wrong.